theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 ### Workflow Tasks

-This workflow is composed of several tasks to process, basecall, and analyze rabies genome data:
+This workflow is composed of several tasks to process, basecall, and analyze Oxford Nanopore `POD5` files:

 ??? task "`Dorado Basecalling`: Converts `POD5` files to 'SAM' files"
     The basecalling task takes `POD5` files as input and converts them into 'SAM' format using the specified model.
 This step leverages GPU acceleration for efficient processing.